 values.
 It supports recursive / cyclical data structures, is written to avoid

-try / catch / throw (for speed), and uses
+try / catch / throw (for speed), and has no dependencies by default.

 I like to think the documentation is pretty OK.

 // vanillavar deepEqual = require'deeper'if !deepEqualobj1 obj2 console.log"yay! diversity!";

 Copied from the source, here are the details of

 ===only tests objects and functions by reference.

 nullis an object.
 Any pairs of identical entities failing this test are therefore objects (including

 null), which need to be recursed into and compared attribute by attribute.